 Of course, if you use too much soap, well I never have, but I have a mental picture of a foaming monster oozing out onto the bathroom floor, so trust me, don’t overdo it on the soap.

 If the bowl is full and the water just isn’t going down at all, even after half an hour or so, you might just have to resort to breaking it up or pushing it through by hand, but usually a bit of liquid soap and regular flushing does the job.
+Not a pleasant thought, but it’s got to be done and you can guarantee it’s one job that a woman will always leave for a man to do!

 So, do you have any funny stories about blocked toilets to share with us and our readers?
 We would love to hear them if you do.
 Please leave us a comment in the form lower down the page.
 Looking forward to some hilarious blocked toilet stories.